TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Related Work

+Alternatively, another line of research extends successful unimanual Vision-Language-Action (VLA) models~\citep{liu2023visualinstructiontuning, rt22023arxiv, li2024visionlanguagefoundationmodelseffective} to bimanual tasks.
+This transition is challenging due to the scarcity of bimanual data, as public datasets are predominantly unimanual.
+To overcome this, prior work trains `monolithic' models, requiring large-scale bimanual data collection and intensive pretraining.
+For example, RDT-1B~\citep{liu2024rdt} required massive pretraining and fine-tuning (reportedly a month on $48$ H100 GPUs), and $\pi_0$~\citep{black2024pi_0} relies on a $10,000$-hour proprietary dataset, both incurring high computational costs.
+Furthermore, the proprietary nature of these datasets limits reproducibility and broader adoption.

-In contrast to such monolithic cross-embodiment policies and compute-heavy bimanual pretraining, our approach adopts a modular, coordination-centric design.
-We first train a SingleVLA on large-scale public single-arm data, duplicate the pretrained SingleVLA and couple them via joint attention, and then fine-tune it on bimanual tasks---allowing each stage to benefit from the most suitable data (see \Cref{fig:twinvla_comparison}).
-This composition-based approach avoids bimanual pretraining, requires only a small amount of bimanual fine-tuning, better preserving the capabilities of single-arm policies, and improves data and compute efficiency.
+In contrast to both monolithic, compute-heavy pretraining and specialized architectural designs, our approach adopts a modular, coordination-centric design.
+While Anybimanual~\citep{lu2025anybimanualtransferringunimanualpolicy} introduces novel inductive biases for coordination, these are often difficult to integrate into general-purpose VLA frameworks due to specific backbone constraints.
+Our method, however, is designed to leverage and scale the existing generalist VLAs.
+We first train a SingleVLA on large-scale public single-arm data, duplicate to couple them, and then fine-tune it on bimanual tasks---allowing each stage to benefit from the most suitable data (see \Cref{fig:twinvla_comparison}).
+This composition-based approach avoids bimanual pretraining, requires only a small amount of bimanual fine-tuning, better preserves the strong capabilities of single-arm policies, and significantly improves data and compute efficiency.